gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 and resumption are used it is enough to issue a single ticket per connection.

-Use of the PSK key exchange mode psk_ke is NOT RECOMMENDED as is does not provide ephemeral key exchange.
+The PSK key exchange mode psk_ke MUST NOT be used  as it does not provide ephemeral key exchange.

 ## DTLS 1.2